LET’S EAT – A COMMUNITY COOKBOOK

 We have also been out and about celebrating the small independent traders: the butchers, the greengrocers, the fishmongers, who work so hard to bring us good quality, fresh food every day.
 These people have such passion and knowledge about food and we lose them from our high streets at our peril!

-The printed book with go out to libraries, family centres and food banks across Calderdale.
-We will also be creating a FREE ebook to support the campaign.
+The printed book went go out to libraries, family centres and food banks across Calderdale.

 mob: 07926 978651